The Agreements You Made Before Age Five Are Still Running Your Life

 The problem is not that the conclusion was unreasonable at the time.
 The problem is that it becomes ingrained.
 We extrapolate that early conclusion to apply to all people and all circumstances, and then we spend the rest of our lives seeing the world through that self-limiting filter, gathering evidence that confirms it and overlooking everything that doesn't.

 These agreements are like mantras.
-We have repeated them to ourselves, unconsciously, thousands of times, until they seed themselves in the limbic brain, the emotional, deeply-wired part of us.
+We have repeated them to ourselves, unconsciously, thousands of times, until they seed themselves in the limbic brain, the emotional, deeply-wired part of us that runs the show from behing the scenes.
 That is where they live, and that is why they run our lives from a place we usually cannot see.

 It Is Not Only Trauma

 I often use trauma as an example, because it is dramatic and easy to see.
 But the same dynamic applies to what most people would call a healthy, supportive upbringing.
-If your parents were good to you but couldn't quite tune into your authentic needs, you could easily have interpreted that to mean that people who are supposed to love and care about you actually care more about themselves than about you.
+If your parents were good to you but couldn't quite tune into your authentic needs, you could easily have interpreted that to mean that people who are supposed to love and care about you actually care more about external factors than about your true inner needs.

-I had a very supportive upbringing, and I still misinterpreted many of the well-meaning actions of my parents and came to see life through a self-limiting lens.
+I had a very supportive upbringing, and as a child, I still misinterpreted many of the well-meaning actions of my parents.
+As a result, when I was a younger person, I saw life through an extremely self-limiting lens.
 It is remarkably easy to do.
-And it goes deeper than our own interpretations, because we also absorb and replicate the agreements of our caregivers, the same way we carry forward their patterns of speech and posture.
+And it goes deeper than our own interpretations, because we also absorb and replicate the agreements of our caregivers much in the same way we carry forward their patterns of speech and posture.
 We inherit some of their filters, based on how they interpreted their own lives.
 And those patterns run further back still, through family lines and cultures across generations.
-For some people this inheritance is minor.
-For others it is a substantial weight of ancestral pattern that can only be resolved by going back through the generations.
+These ancestral patterns can also be resolved by going back through the generations, often with dramatic healing for the whole family line.

 Why Affirmations and Most Self-Help Fall Short

 In ordinary modern life, these deep agreements do get overwritten, but almost always in a negative direction, through trauma, through a strong and painful experience that carves a new imprint.
 What most people never learn is that the same channel can be used deliberately in a positive direction.
-That is exactly what shamanic journeywork does.
+That is exactly what Shamanic Spirit Medicine does.

 How the Work Reaches the Root